RCN-ECS/rcn-ecs.github.io/WorkingGroups.md

 **Overview:** Our goal is to develop and write a perspective article on the use of genome-focused approaches to characterize the mechanisms of selection across the life cycle.
 We have organized this article by summarizing current studies using single-generation studies paired with genomic analyses, comparing how genomic approaches complement other approaches (life history modeling, quantitative genetics), and listing recommendations for experimental design based on simulation studies.
 Marine organisms are ideally suited for studies quantifying how selection at different life cycle stages impacts genome-wide variation due to comparatively wide life cycle diversity, large numbers of propagules/offspring, feasibility of family designs in small research spaces, and the availability of genomic and experimental resources.

+Product: [Does a complex life cycle affect adaptation to environmental change?
+Genome-informed insights for characterizing selection across complex life cycle] Published 2021 in Proceedings of the Royal Society B (https://royalsocietypublishing.org/doi/full/10.1098/rspb.2021.2122)

 ### Fluctuating Selection

 Mark Bitter, Scott Burgess, Hans Dam, Groves Dixon, Sarah Donelan, Santiago Herrera, Lee Karp-Boss, Carly Kenkel, Lisa Komoroske, Katie Lotterhos, Kerry Nickols, Emily Rivest, Juliet Wong